Microchipping

 These microchips are much more reliable than a collar or tag, because they cannot fall off or get lost.

-We charge a minimal fee for the microchip, and all pets that are neutered at our facility are eligible for a free microchip implantation.
+We charge a minimal fee for the microchip, and all pets that are spayed or neutered at our facility are eligible for a free microchip implantation.
 You pay only the fee to register the chip.